 Those familiar with the Six Gap Century held yearly in North Georgia will recognize some of the climbs – Hogpen, Wolfpen and Jacks Gaps.
-All three route options add significant additional climbing on gravel forest service roads making these routes all day climb-fests. if you have the legs, all three also offer the 17% grade to the highest point in Georgia, Brasstown Bald.
-“Did you ride your bicycle up here?” will be heard more than once.
+All three routes add significant additional climbing on gravel forest service roads making these routes all day climb-fests. if you have the legs, all three also offer the 17% grade to the highest point in Georgia, Brasstown Bald.
+“Did you ride your bicycle up here?” will be asked more than once.

 Bring low gears.
 The three route options are:

 76.7 mi/10,564 ft

 The Pinnacle routes start in the city of Helen Georgia, known for its Tudor architecture, fudge shops and excessive alcohol consumption.
 From there you will ascend to the share the landscape with sports cars and Appalachian Trail thru hikers.
 You may spot a Ferrari or Lamborghini on the twisty mountain roads and the routes cross the AT at least three times including near the remote and desolate summit of Tray Mountain.
 “You will be climbing for the next hour” explained one rider.

 There are no bushwhacks or singletrack trails on these route.
 Expect paved roads and gravel forest service roads of reasonable quality.
 There are two water crossings on Helton Creek Rd – the first if of little consequence but you may get your toes wet on the second.
 Either of the three routes would make excellent two day bikepacking getaways.